MEGA65/mega65-kbd-pcb/README.md

 1x 10-pin 2x5 2.54mm male pin header.
 1x 4-pin 1x4 2.54mm male pin header, if you want to attach the optional GPIO header (it isn't used for anything right now).

+... and a set of MEGA65 keycaps, or some other key caps to make do until we find a way to make the proper caps available.

 ## Any tips for assembly?

 This is a new design, and we will update the instructions once we have built one.